erni-dan/custom-torizon-ui/README.md

 # Toradex Custom Web UI

-This repository contains the code for the custom web user interface (UI) of Toradex.
+This repository contains the code for the custom web user interface (UI) of the Torizon web API.

 ## Prerequisites